Operations Administrator – Jason Williams (618) 694-0463

 No jewelry or watches may be worn during games.
 Anything deemed to be hazardous by the referee will not be allowed.
 Exceptions may be made for medically necessary accessories or religious items that are deemed non-hazardous.

-Pre-K and Kindergarten age divisions will use a size Three (3) ball and coaches ARE allowed on the field during the game.
-1st/2nd through 5th-6th grade age divisions will use a size Four (4) ball.
+Pre-K age division will use a size Three (3) ball and coaches ARE allowed on the field during the game.
+K/1st division through 5th-6th grade age divisions will use a size Four (4) ball.
 7th - 8th will use a size Five (5) ball.

 Pre-K For the Pre-K Division, the Coaches will run the games.
 They will be responsible for keeping the game time and refereeing, as well as doing substitutions.
 The game format for the Pre-K Division will be different than the rest of the league.
 They will meet at their scheduled time and practice for 15-20 minutes on one half of a field.
 Following the practice session, they will play a 30 minute game against the scheduled team.
 (Two 15 minute halves with a 5 minute halftime)